-Strategy 1 - 3 4 - 6 • • - Years Years Ongoing 10c Dedicate funding to expand local emergency hotel and motel vouchers for homeless families with children to serve an additional 10 families per year Х 10d Dedicate funding to expand local emergency shelter capacity by 10 units/beds for individuals Dedicate funding to support homeless housing Х 10e programs serve an additional 20 households quickly identify, move into, and remain in housing per year Х 11e Continue to offer property tax exemptions for low-income senior homeowners. Х 11f Study the feasibility of implementing a rent rebate program for low-income seniors to help with housing affordability issues. Х 12e Continue to provide real estate tax exemptions for the County's veterans with a 100% service- connected disability, and homeowners with a total and permanent disability Х
+Strategy 1 - 3 Years 4 - 6 Years Ongoing 10c Dedicate funding to expand local emergency hotel and motel vouchers for homeless families with children to serve an additional 10 families per year Х Х 10d Dedicate funding to expand local emergency shelter capacity by 10 units/beds for individuals Х 10e Dedicate funding to support homeless housing programs to support an additional 20 households to quickly identify, move into, and remain in housing per year Х Х 11e Continue to offer property tax exemptions for low-income senior homeowners. Х 11f Study the feasibility of implementing a rent rebate program for low-income seniors to help with housing affordability issues. Х 12e Continue to provide real estate tax exemptions for the County's veterans with a 100% service-connected disability, and homeowners with a total and permanent disability Х